dmakarov/svm/spec.md

 6. Prepare the results of loading and executing transactions.

+   This includes the following steps for each transactions
+   1. dump flattened result to info log for an account which pubkey is in the transaction's debug keys (one per transaction, it seems).
+   2. Collect logs of the transaction execution for each executed transaction, unless Bank's `transaction_log_collector_config` is set to `None`.
+   3. Finally, increment various statistical counters, and update timings passed as a mutable reference to `load_and_execute_transactions` in arguments.
+The counters are packed in the struct `LoadAndExecuteTransactionsOutput`.
+What should we do with these counters?

 ## Open Questions

 1. Many types used to define (transitively) `TransactionBatch` are